 The Jewish Studies Certificate Program

-The Jewish Studies Certificate Program (JSCP), approved in Fall 2012, enables Fresno State and Continuing Education students to explore the long history, rich culture, diverse communities, and distinctive religious practices of this global minority group from ancient times to the present.
+The Jewish Studies Certificate Program (JSCP), approved Fall 2012, enables Fresno State and Continuing Education students to explore the long history, rich culture, diverse communities, and distinctive religious practices of this global minority group from ancient times to the present.
 Students enrolled in certificate courses learn about the many dimensions of Jewish heritage and also issues of contemporary concern for Jews of the diaspora, including the United States, and in Israel.
 Housed in the Department of History, the JSCP provides educational opportunities for people of all backgrounds with an interest in this field of study, and heightens awareness of the local Jewish community's contribution to the wonderful diversity of California's Central Valley.
 Specific requirements for earning a certificate are available in the Fresno State catalog.
+To fill out an online enrollment form, click here.

 Fall 2014 Events